yoniker/PokerVault/GTO/Board 23 - Qs 7h 5d as BU vs BB.md

 ## River

-Flop X/B30C Turn 4d X/X River 7d, the threshold for pure betting for value as BU is Q9+
+Flop X/B30/C Turn 4d X/X River 7d, the threshold for pure betting for value as BU is Q9+

+Flop X/B30/C, Turn 9h X/B50/C River 8s, the threshold for value betting as BU is sets (AA/two-pair check pure), the only Jx and Tx which get here with no SDV are KJ/KT and those bet the river pure (the slivers of AT don't bet here pure though)